 Crisis Cold Weather Shelters

 Every winter, overnight Crisis Cold Weather Shelters open in our community to provide additional emergency shelter beds.
-During the 2020-2021 winter, Crisis Cold Weather Shelter sites were open 74 nights and provided 5,907 nights of shelter to approximately 370 individuals.
-These shelters save lives and would not be possible without the dedication of the host sites themselves, countless community volunteers who compassionately give of their time, and as other partners like the City of Springfield and City Utilities of Springfield.
+During the 2023-2024 winter, Crisis Cold Weather Shelter sites were open 52 nights and provided 10,187+ bed nights.
+These shelters save lives and would not be possible without the dedication of the host sites themselves, countless community volunteers who compassionately give of their time, and other partners like the City of Springfield and City Utilities of Springfield.

-To help meet the critical need for volunteers, the Ozarks Alliance to End Homelessness is challenging businesses, churches, civic organization, and other groups to engage with this initiative by volunteering and/or donating funds, supplies, or space.
-More information about these needs can be found below and in the Crisis Cold Weather Shelter Needs document.
+To help meet the critical need for volunteers, the Ozarks Alliance to End Homelessness is challenging businesses, churches, civic organizations, and other groups to engage with this initiative by volunteering and/or donating funds, supplies, or space.
+For more information about these needs contact, OAEH@CPOzarks.org.

 Crisis Cold Weather Shelter Sites